fastrgv/AdaGate/README.md

 If the delivered linux binary does not run, try...

-* Manually install GNAT GPL from libre.adacore.com/download/.
+* Manually install GNU Ada.
-* Rerun the compile script lcmpd.sh.
+* Rerun the compile script lcmp.sh.

 ### Fixable Linux Link Problems: